line

 Our work is based on sound science.
 We also know it is important to be an expert on the health of the river and its wildlife.
 We focus on emerging issues as well as maintain a robust water health monitoring program.
 We train and support community members.
 We also use science as a powerful tool to engage students in appreciation of nature.

-The western pond turtle is the only remaining freshwater turtle species native to California.
+The southwestern pond turtle is the only remaining freshwater turtle species native to California.
 While its range used to stretch from Washington state to northern Baja, it is now increasingly rare, and considered a Species of Special Concern in California.
-Habitat loss and invasive species predating eggs and hatchlings are some of the largest threats.
-Thankfully, western pond turtles like this one photographed in Cedar Creek during one of our headwaters assessment surveys, are still finding refuge in the upper San Diego River watershed, and our research program helps collect data to inform management to protect their habitats.
+Habitat loss and invasive species are some of the largest threats.
+Thankfully, southwestern pond turtles like this one photographed in Cedar Creek during one of our headwaters assessment surveys, are still finding refuge in the upper San Diego River watershed.
+However, they are at risk of having a sustainable population.
+These pond turtles leave the water during parts of the year.
+Males may travel up to 500 meters from the water.
+During drought turtles may have to look for other creeks, ponds and other water places.

 Bats

-Many of the species that rely on the habitats along the San Diego River are elusive, and some are nocturnal.
+Many of the species that rely on the habitats along the San Diego River and its tributaries are elusive, and some are nocturnal.
 Humans often do not see them when we are out on the river, but we see evidence in the form of their tracks or scat.
-Another way we can document the presence and movement of these species is through motion-triggered camera traps, which regularly capture all kinds of animals, like this bobcat below, or cougars, gray fox, ringtailed cats, long-tailed weasels, badger, hawks, owls, and more.
+Another way we can document the presence and movement of these species is through motion-triggered camera, which regularly capture all kinds of animals, like this bobcat below, or cougars, gray fox, ringtailed cats, long-tailed weasels, badger, hawks, owls, and more.
 Sometimes we see interesting behaviors, cubs and kits, or even invasive, nonnative animals.
 Understanding how these animals move through the land helps us prioritize our land conservation and land management.
+Bobcat image taken by one of our cameras

 Badgers

 The America badger has a very large home range, with a single individual travelling across over 2,000 acres of land to find food, shelter and mates.
 This range makes them uniquely suitable as an indicator speciies for assessing connectivity of grasslands and upland habitats.
-We monitor for badgers by surveying our preserves and other conserved lands to help prioiritize conservation of wildlife corridors.River Health
+Each spring we invite community members to help find where badgers have recently been.
+This data is shared with USGS and other partners.

 Working for a healthy river is at our core.
 For nearly two decades we have collected data about the health of the river.
 We use the data for advocacy efforts and to identify problems that we can act on.
 We conduct monthly monitoring of water chemistry and nutrient levels at 16 different locations on the lower river.
 We also do focused studies to further understand the health of the river, and work on long-term studies such as our work with the US Bureau of Reclamation.